 (The V often benefits from a 7th sound so we’ll use G7 instead of G.)

 You can play it just like that and it will be nice.
 But you came here looking for jazz after all, so let’s substitute those chords!
 Major = 6th, minor = minor 7th, 7th = 9th.
 Here’s how that turns out:

 - G7 = G9

 Finding the shapes

-Deciding which chord inversions or shapes to use is probably the hardest part of jazz ʻukulele playing.
-You could use whatever shape came to mind to get Dm7, G9, and C6, but the odds are it wouldn’t end up being in the same place on the fretboard.
+Deciding which chord inversions or shapes to use is probably the hardest part of jazz ukulele playing.
+You can use whatever shape comes to mind to get Dm7, G9, and C6, but the odds are they wouldn’t end up being in the same place on the fretboard.

 The more you practice, the more natural both of these considerations will become.